czodroid/openwrt-busybox-czo/README.md

 ## New BusyBox for OpenWRT

 Recompile BusyBox with
-arping,
-chpasswd,
 cksum,
-diff,
-hostname,
 shred,
 ssty,
-telnet ,
 tty,
-uudecode,
-uuencode,
-xxd
+diff,
+chpasswd,
+xxd,
+arping,
+hostname,
+telnet,
 and editing savehistory, that are not provided with Openwrt.

-Its size is 10% bigger, and I don't know why the openwrt team doesn't add these commands...
+For busybox 1.30.1 on OpenWrt 19.07.6, its size is 10% bigger, and I don't know why the openwrt team doesn't add these commands...

 ```